 A typical serving is roughly 12-15 nuts with raw nuts being a better choice than roasted.

-#3 Whole-grain cereal: oatmeal, barley, oat bran, and psyllium seeds.
+#3 Whole-grain: oatmeal, barley, oat bran, and psyllium seeds.

 #4 Dark Chocolate.